 To make the cookies

-- In a separate bowl, sift together the flour and salt
+- In a separate bowl, sift together the flour and salt.

-- Tip the dough out onto a floured surface and bring it together in a ball.
-Flatten into a disk.
-With a floured rolling pin, roll the dough out into a thickness of minimum 8mm (⅓ of an inch).
-This thickness will provide enough support for the skewer to hold the cookies securely
+- On a lightly floured surface, roll out the dough to a thickness of minimum 8mm (⅓ of an inch).This thickness will provide enough support for the skewer to hold the cookies securely.

-- For this recipe, I used a heart shaped cookie cutter that's 8cm across the widest part.
+- Use a heart-shaped cookie cutter to cut out shapes.
+Reroll scraps as needed.For this recipe, we used a heart shaped cookie cutter that's 8cm across the widest part.
 This size cutter will yield 18 cookies at 8mm thickness

 To insert the skewers